adnzaki/ss-paging/docs/index.md

       link: https://github.com/adnzaki/ss-paging-vue
 features:
   - title: Powerful
     details: Powerful server-side pagination library that provides sets of ready-to-use toolkit to work with the server.
-Requires no dependency to work, very small size and full of flexibility.
+Has very small size and full of flexibility.
   - title: Doubtless
-    details: Provides a URL pattern that will guide you to create a suitable server-side code that match SSPaging needs, but still gives you a freedom to provide your own URL pattern.
+    details: Provides a URL pattern that will guide you to create a suitable server-side code that match SSPaging needs.
   - title: Progressive
     details: Incredibly can be embedded everywhere, whether it is your new or existing projects.
 ---